jonbra/jonbra.github.io/index.md

 permalink: /
 feature_row:
   - title: "Research"
+    excerpt: "

-    excerpt: "My current research project is about understanding the significance of non-coding RNAs in the evolution of multicellular animals.
+My current research project is about understanding the significance of non-coding RNAs in the evolution of multicellular animals.

 Check out our latest work on [microRNAs in the unicellular ancestors of animals](http://biorxiv.org/content/early/2016/10/01/076190)"

     url: "/research/"
     btn_label: "Read More"
   - title: "Recent posts"